PersuasivFoundation/FluxChan/README.md

 # FluxChan
 Fluxchan is a free and open source Imageboard Software written in PHP.
-This software does not use any SQL software ( MariaDB, PostgreSQL, SQLite, MySQL ) but uses a JSON database instead.
+This software does not use any SQL software ( such as MariaDB, PostgreSQL, SQLite, MySQL ) but uses a JSON database instead.